 “Unfinished Sympathy” is a beautiful, soulful, highly orchestrated song about love and longing.
 It is about a relationship that began and was satisfying to the female singer, Shara Nelson but, which fell apart before it took firm root.
 The title for the song is a play on Schubert’s “Unfinished Symphony” which should give you a sense that this Massive Attack song is more in the classical genre than it is in the old-school Hip Hop genre.

 The video for this song is noteworthy, too.
 It was shot in Los Angeles so as to capture a “golden sunshine” that can only be found there, apparently.
 But, what is special about the video is that it was one of the very first to ever be filmed in one, long continuous shot.
-In the video, Nelson walks through a section of downtown L.A., oblivious to the goings-on around her (and, there are something distraction-worthy things happening as she walks and sings about her lost love!)
-The song is quite soulful and Nelson’s singing is beautiful. *This video was paid homage to in the song, “Bittersweet Symphony” by The Verve, as well as, noted in an earlier [post, by folk-rocker, Elliott Smith and his modern day, fan, Phoebe Bridgers, who all did that “walk-about L.A.”-thing because of this video by Massive Attack.
+In the video, Nelson walks through a section of downtown L.A., oblivious to the goings on around her (and, there are something distraction-worthy things happening as she walks and sings about her lost love!)
+The song is quite soulful and Nelson’s singing is beautiful. *This video was paid homage to in the song “Bittersweet Symphony” by The Verve, as well as noted in an earlier post, by folk-rockers Elliott Smith and again by Phoebe Bridgers, who all did that “walk-about L.A.”-thing because of this video by Massive Attack.